godotengine/godot/modules/game_help/Terrain3D/doc/api/class_terrain3dassets.rst

 Description
 -----------

-This class contains an array of :ref:`Terrain3DTextureAsset<class_Terrain3DTextureAsset>` objects in 32 slots.
-It is a savable resource, so you can save it to disk and use the same texture list in multiple scenes that use Terrain3D.
+This class contains arrays of :ref:`Terrain3DTextureAsset<class_Terrain3DTextureAsset>` and :ref:`Terrain3DMeshAsset<class_Terrain3DMeshAsset>` resources.
+It is a savable resource, so you can save it to disk and use the same asset list in multiple scenes that use Terrain3D.
 The amount of data is small, so it can be saved as a git-friendly, text based .tres file or left within the scene file.

 .. rst-class:: classref-reftable-group